hl7au/au-fhir-core/input/pagecontent/comparison.md

 - US Core Specimen Profile

 ### Capability statement comparison
 This section compares AU Core conformance expectations with those defined in other key international implementation guides, focusing on systems acting in similar roles (requesters and responders).
-The comparison is based on **SHALL** and **SHOULD** conformance requirements and does not consider **MAY** requirements.

 As part of the comparison, both system-level and resource-level capabilities are evaluated:
 - System-level capabilities including: